-It's always a good idea to send a thank you note after interviewing for a new job.
-If more than one person interviewed you, you should send a thank you letter to each of them.
+It's always a good idea to send a thank-you note after interviewing for a new job.
+If more than one person is interviewing you, you should send a thank you letter to each of them.
 If you are sending an email letter, there is no need to include your return address or your contact's address.
 List your contact information in your signature.

 It’s a good idea during your interview to take notes about your discussion, including the names of your interviewers so you’ll have good talking points to use in your follow-up thank you letter.

 Thank You Letter Writing Tips

 Writing thank you letters is considered by some people to be an old-fashioned nicety.
 However, it’s ironic that the rarer that personal correspondence like thank you letters becomes, the more these notes are appreciated and remembered by their recipients.
 This holds true as much for business thank you letters as it does for personal ones.

 Particularly in a job search context, thank you letters are a powerful tool for reinforcing the connection you’ve made with an employer during a telephone, online, or personal interview.
 When written strategically, thank you notes sent immediately following an interview will confirm your serious interest in a job, remind the hiring committee of your skills and qualifications, further address any concerns that were raised during your interview, and keep your name in mind as the employer makes their hiring decision.